By: Jenni Walker

 * * * * *

 The church that housed the small Christian academy where I attended elementary and middle school stood just a few minutes by highway from downtown Minneapolis.
 Each winter, it nestled into the snow that fell regularly throughout the Minnesota winter, and the parking lot was plowed in such a way as to create a giant snow hill piled up against one of the gym’s exterior brick walls.
 At recess, those of us who remembered to bring our snow pants hastily tugged them on, zipped up our coats, shoved our hats and gloves onto our heads and hands, and raced outside.
 What anticipation as we approached, already rosy-cheeked from the cold, at the base of that enormous snow hill!
-Nearly the entirety of our winter recesses were spent climbing, rolling, sliding, and jumping up and down that hill made entirely of the winter wonderment that had fallen from the sky.
+Many winter recesses in elementary school were spent climbing, rolling, sliding, and jumping up and down that hill made entirely of the winter wonderment that had fallen from the sky.

 It is at this time of year that the embers of Christmas anticipation begin to glow inside each one of us.
 Barren trees tell us that fall is nearly gone, the evening darkness arrives earlier, and the night air grows colder.
 It is within this seasonal departure, darkness, and cold that we experience, like the children preparing for recess on a grand snow hill, a sometimes unexplainable yet glorious sense of expectation inside our hearts.
 Within the departure of the beautiful fall leaves arrives a clearer view of brilliant sunsets beyond the leafless, silhouetted branches.
 The early arrival of darkness adds to the beauty of light displays and moonlit nights.
 And the chilly weather draws us inside together toward cozy fires, mugs of hot chocolate, and glowing Christmas trees.